Home

 As the West Point Academy approached its 200th anniversary in 2002, a special commemorative silver dollar was designed to celebrate the bicentennial of institution's founding.
 The obverse depicts a cadet color guard in parade exercise with Washington Hall and Cadet Chapel in the background.
 The reverse illustrates the Academy's Bicentennial Logo, featuring the school's revered symbol, the helmet of Pallas Athena.

-The West Point Bicentennial commemorative dollar coin is available in Proof and Uncirculated condition A maximum mintage of 500,000 was authorized.
+The West Point Bicentennial commemorative dollar coin is available in Proof and Uncirculated condition.
+A total of nearly 384,000 were sold by the Mint.
 Image courtesy of US Mint.

 West Point is one of America's timeless national treasures.
 As we look into the foreseeable future and beyond, we can reasonably anticipate the West Point Mint will answer the call of duty as faithfully as its namesake has for more than two centuries.